EagerSupchik/Clara/README.md

    ```
 7. Done

-## How to create system prompt properly
+## How to create the system prompt properly
 Ask the chat model to put TONE in answers.
 ```
 For example, if you feel happy, the final line should be: